mautic/developer-documentation-new/docs/plugins/integrations/builder.rst

 ----

+.. vale off

-Registering the Integration as a builder
+Registering the Integration as a Builder
 ########################################

+.. vale on

 To tell the IntegrationsBundle that this Integration has configuration options, tag the Integration or support class with ``mautic.config_integration`` in the Plugin's ``app/config.php``.